 Tom has been teaching in the Upper Elementary at Hilltop since 1993.
 He “grew up” in Cleveland and received a BA in Music Theory from Kenyon College.
 He and his wife Leslie moved to New Orleans where he began a career in woodworking in a small custom cabinet shop.
 They later moved to Bratttleboro so Leslie could attend SIT.
 Tom caught the teaching bug in a refugee camp in Panat Nikhom, Thailand, where they taught Laotian and Khmer refugees from 1985 to 1987.
 After returning to the states, they built a house in Westminster West and Tom received an MS in Environmental Studies from Antioch University New England.
 He completed Montessori training courses at the Seacoast Montessori Training Center and the upper elementary Montessori certification program at CMTE.
 They have 2 children, both of whom, in their opinion, have turned out pretty well in part as a result of their time at Hilltop (Evan, ’02 and Claire, ’03).
 Tom enjoys singing with the River Singers, taking care of the animals at home, and puttering around the house and the school.

-Jennifer enjoys biking, accordion, folk dance, learning new games with her kids (“Go” is our latest ingtrigue), and caring for honeybees—acquired for the first time just last spring, and inspired in part by several fellow beekeepers among Hilltop parents!
+Jennifer enjoys biking, accordion, folk dance, spending time with her family and caring for honeybees (fingers crossed for this next winter)!
 Jennifer loves learning, loves the Montessori “cosmic education” curriculum, and loves seeing insights about the world unfold in the UE classroom.

-Becky Eisenhandler (Elementary Assistant & After Care Program Director)
+Amelia Fontein (Lower Elementary Assistant & After Care Program Assistant)